 Here are the maximum loan limits for all property types:

-These figures apply to the entire Denver-Aurora-Lakewood metro area, including the following counties: Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson and Park.
+These figures apply to the entire Denver-Aurora-Lakewood metro area, including the following counties: Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, and Park, as per the chart below:

 There’s an important distinction to be made between (A) the maximum FHA loan amount for Denver, and (B) the purchase price of the home you are buying.
 It’s possible to buy a house that exceeds the limits shown above, as long as your down payment makes up the difference.

-According to the Denver Metro Association of REALTORS, the average selling price for homes and condos in the area rose to $439,161 in April 2017.
-That was 10.53% higher than the same month last year, but still lower than the maximum FHA loan size for the Denver area.
-This means that home buyers who use this program should have plenty of properties to choose from, while staying at or below the FHA limit.
+According to Zillow, the average price for homes and condos in the area is $451,513 in February 2020.
+That’s just 1% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
+This means that home buyers who use this program should have plenty of properties to choose from while staying at or below the FHA limit.

 Is It the Right Mortgage Program for You?